suzannebellue/starter-hugo-academic/content/research/2021-neighborhood/index.markdown

         <script src="../../js/matrixmobModel12.js"></script>
         <div id="fe863b8b-acc1-4457-897f-08497b532913" class="plotly-graph-div" style="height:450px; width:100%;"></div>
         <script src="../../js/matrixmobModel22.js"></script>
+      <div style="text-align: justify;" class="f7"> Note: Model generated probability of moves conditionnal on childhood neighborhood quality.
+Each neighborhood represents a decile of the census tract quality distribution in the data.
+In the model too, almost half of the children raised in the bottom-decile of the neighborhood quality distribution live in the bottom-quintile of the neighbohood quality distibution in adulhood. </div>
          <div style="text-align: right;" class="f7"> source: model generated data</div>
   </div>

-I find a relatively modest delusion level --consistent with micro-studies-- that significantly affects the economy.
+The model generates a relatively modest delusion level --consistent with micro-studies-- that significantly affects the economy.
 Delusion is asymmetric across the income distribution.
-Low-income parents underestimate the returns more than high-income households overestimate them.
-Inequality would be 3% lower and social mobility 12% higher if parents knew the returns.
+Under perfect information, low-income parents' perceived returns would be 17% higher while those of high-income parents would be 7% lower.
+This deviation from perfect information has large effects on the american dream.
+Under perfect information, inequality would be 3% lower and social mobility 12% higher.

 <table class="f6  mw7" stye="max-width: 100%;display: flex;">